AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/NamedElementSequence_1/README.md

 NamedElementSequence&lt;T> Class
 ================================
-AutomationML 2.1 APIA Sequence of XML elements related to a specific element name.
+A Sequence of XML elements related to a specific element name.
 An XML element may contain different NamedElementSequences with different names.

 Inheritance Hierarchy